Dassler brothers feud

-The Dassler brothers feud was a conflict between two brothers and their respective shoe manufacturers, Adolf ("Adi") and Rudolf ("Rudi") Dassler, in the latter half of the 20th century.
+The Dassler brothers conflict was a conflict between two brothers and their respective shoe manufacturers, Adolf ("Adi") and Rudolf ("Rudi") Dassler, in the latter half of the 20th century.
 Their feud led to the creation of Adidas and Puma, two of the largest shoe manufacturing companies in the world, and started a long-lasting rivalry between the two companies, reflected in rivalries between football clubs and a culture of animosity between Puma and Adidas employees that divided their home town.
 The most notable event that fuelled the rivalry was the "Pelé Pact", where both agreed not to sign a deal with Pelé for the 1970 World Cup, feeling that a bidding war for the most famous athlete in the world would become too expensive, only for Puma to break the pact and sign him.

 History

-Rudolf was born in 1898 in Herzogenaurach, part of the German Empire (today part of Bavaria, Germany), to a middle-class family.
-His brother Adolf was born in 1900.
+Both brothers were born in Herzogenaurach, part of the German Empire (today part of Bavaria, Germany), to a middle-class family.
+Rudolf was born in 1898, and Adolf was born in 1900.

 In 1919, they founded the shoe manufacturing company Gebrüder Dassler Schuhfabrik, or Geda for short.
 (Gebrüder translates into English as brothers.)
 Both brothers became members of the Nazi party in 1933.
 Geda became a success during the 1930s and 1940s, which was demonstrated in the 1936 Olympics where the legendary African-American runner Jesse Owens wore Geda shoes as he won a gold medal.
 Geda's operations were paused throughout World War II, as Rudolf was drafted into the German army and Geda's shoe factory was converted into a weapons factory.
 After the war ended, Rudolf returned, and Geda's operations resumed.

 In 1948, after over 30 years of working together, Adolf and Rudolf abruptly shuttered Geda and separated.
 Two reasons for the feud that are cited are strife between their respective wives, who did not get along, yet were forced to live in the same villa, and Rudolf's increasing suspicion that his brother Adi was behind his conscription into the army and thus his short imprisonment by the Allies.